-Juniper Hotel & Bistro is a beautiful accommodation option located inside of Banff National Park.
-Its selling point is the fine dining experience at their bistro, which is considered one of the prettiest in the park.
+Juniper Hotel & Bistro is an attractive Banff accommodation option for those looking to stay near Downtown Banff but not right on busy Banff Ave.
+Its selling point is the fine dining experience at its bistro, which is considered one of the most scenic restaurants in Banff.

 We stayed at the Juniper Hotel & Bistro in the summer and loved waking up to beautiful Mount Rundle right from our suite.
 There are plenty of reasons to book a stay at Juniper Hotel while enjoying your trip to Banff, so here are just a few to help you decide if this is the right Banff hotel for you.